Configuring Action Conditions

-This page explains how to configure Action Conditions within your Axonius Workflows.
-An Action Conditions node allows you to control your Workflow's run path, branching it based on the outcome of the preceding Action node.
+You can configure Action Conditions within your Axonius Workflows.
+An Action Conditions node allows you to control your Workflow's run path, branching it based on the outcome of the preceding Action node or based on a condition using data from any previous node.

-When you add an Action Conditions node after an Action node, it automatically creates True and Run paths, and defaults to an IF condition:
+When you add an Action Conditions node after an Action node, it automatically creates true and after paths, and defaults to an IF condition structure:

-True path - Nodes in this path run if the defined condition is met.
+- true path - Nodes in this path run if the defined condition is met.
+Otherwise, this path is bypassed.

-- The first node in the After path inherits the assets (meaning, 'Runs on') from the node immediately preceding the condition.
-For example, if Node X is followed by a condition. and Node Y is the last node in the True path, the node following the condition in the After path will run on the assets from Node X.
+The first node in the after path inherits the assets (meaning, 'Runs on') from the node immediately preceding the condition.
+For example, if Node X is followed by a condition. and Node Y is the last node in the true path, the node following the condition in the after path will run on the assets resolved by Node X. :::

-To further refine your workflow's decision-making, add ELSE IF nodes before an ELSE condition.
-Alternatively, if your logic requires a completely separate set of conditions, you can start a brand new IF condition.
+If your logic requires a completely independent set of conditions, you can start a brand new IF condition further down the main Workflow path.
 This flexibility empowers you to create highly tailored and robust workflow branching.

 Types of Action Conditions